Jump to content

 Everything posted by LauraT7

 1. thanks for the WB - i missed you guys! had a problem with my antivirus program - for some reason it doesn't like this site and I can't get in with it on - go figure! so I shut it off when I'm here and i get to visit with you all again! on those "Action packers", any idea who makes them? i've tried Rubbermaid and Suncast websites and can't find them.
 Suncast makes something similar - it might work - kind of a tough plastic garden caddy for the patio - about $70 - k-mart sells it.
-We need to do something, our patrol boxes are a disaster - but can't get everyone to make
+We need to do something, our patrol boxes are a disaster - but can't get everyone to make up their minds. - some want to go back-pack light - some want full size boxes with legs - but they are way too heavy - esp for the younger boys. so we're still brainstorming.

 3. i have looked at plans for alot of chuck boxes - but last weekend we saw a troop with what looked like rubbermaid ( or another brand) small cabinets on wheels. i want to say they were either gray or green w/ red - plastic - about 3-4' high, looked like two doors on the front? kinda like a deck box. has anyone seen these? know who makes them / where to get them? are they really expensive?
 I'm thinking that these may be easier to keep clean than the wooden ones, and lighter, too.
 Wood is SO heavy.
 Any idea where these are from? laura

 4. Just a note to say "THANK YOU" to all the scouters who have the patience to work with boys like my son.
 These boys can get SO MUCH benefit out of the scouting program - if given the chance.
 On a recent outing with a new scout parent, (who was frustrated with the behavior of two of our boys - one of which was my son) I had to again try to explain the difference between ADD /learning disabled kids and 'normal' kids who "just need discipline and consequences" to this parent.
 Like many whose kids have no social/emotional dificulties - he just wasn't buying it.
-Funny thing is
+Funny thing is - his boy has physical difficulties, and has not attended many activities (small for his age, Athsma, allergies and heart trouble) for which the troop has tried to make any number of accomodations to help the boy advance. hopefully, as Dad gets more involved with the troop, his eyes will open, as yours have, to the fact that Each and every boy is special, and needs to advance in his own fashion - whatever it may be.
+To all you dedicated Scouters - Thanks Again!

 5. nldscout's idea makes ALOT of sense - you might ask the price on the whole assembly from all the different suppliers, with a BSA discount.
 Not only will you get a better price, but you will have spares for future repairs!
 We sent a tent to Johnson for a replacement zipper, they were extremely helpful, fast and inexpensive. they gave us a scout discount, and shipping was speeded up because I used a (personal) credit card for payment.
 We also have a spare set of poles, and a tent repair kit (zipper tabs, stake loops, patches and eyelets) from them very reasonably.
-I would recome
+I would recomend them highly. lauraT

 7. only two leaders - one who only attended as a 15 yr old scout on a previous trip - I'd be a little leary of sending a group off with ONLY them. there are a number of scout camps and places that will send you with experienced GUIDES for a nominal fee - you might want to check with Napawon, and some other scout camps that do trips.
-Our troop attends Canoecopia each year in Madison, WI - a great resource for canoeing info, equipment, outfitters and locations - maybe they could help you with information to set up a trip. http://www.canoecopia.com/canoecopia/ it is sponsored
+Our troop attends Canoecopia each year in Madison, WI - a great resource for canoeing info, equipment, outfitters and locations - maybe they could help you with information to set up a trip. http://www.canoecopia.com/canoecopia/ it is sponsored by rutabaga - here's their site: http://www.paddlers.com/ I found some GREAT resources there - if you are still shopping for actual places to go - let me know, I can e-mail you some of the info.
+LauraT

 10. A classic example, Eamonn, of something taking on a life of it's own and obscuring the original purpose.
 We ran into a similar thing with a daycare renting rooms in our church - and then complaining about the sunday school invading "their" space, church posters, crosses and Jesus pictures on the walls.
-Luckily we had a firm pastor and grounds committee that pointed out that they should never forget the purpose of the building was to glorify God - not the daycare. in a nutshell, that is the problem - as long as the purpose of the fundraising benefits the BOYS for things that THEY
+Luckily we had a firm pastor and grounds committee that pointed out that they should never forget the purpose of the building was to glorify God - not the daycare. in a nutshell, that is the problem - as long as the purpose of the fundraising benefits the BOYS for things that THEY truly want to do (not stuff the adults want FOR them) then it's OK.
+If it gets to the point where the fundraising becomes the only program, or the boys are getting burned out in fundraising projects and not seeing tangible benefits from it (new equipment, trips, activities, training) then it's too much.
+Laura T

 11. KWC - we did that last winter - at least the shelter part - the boys created their own shelter out of tarps and whatever they could find.
 In teaching "leave no trace' however, meals were on cookstoves and no campfires were allowed, and no cutting of trees or brush.
 It was a great outing, the boys loved it.
 Except for one thing.
 In winter camping, with NO CAMPFIRE - the only way to keep warm once the sun goes down is to get in your shelter and sleeping bag. it made for a LOONNNGGG winter night - going to bed about 7 pm!
 LOL! the boys were up with the sun in the morning!
+If we were to do it again on a WINTER campout - I would suggest having a fire for entertainment purposes, at least.
+If it hadn't been so bitingly cold and windy (-10 or so) we would have done some star hikes; we had brought a telescope - but it was overcast, damp and windy.

 13. In Girl scouts, we did a "solo" wilderness test for a patch at camp - but were were to camp on our own - cooking meals, too - and complete a service project of some kind - mine was marking a trail with plant identification signs - which meant more equipment than just sleeping gear.
 I seem to remember making a pine bough bed and having a tarp over me - not a tent, though.
-We were allowed to talk - IF we happened to see someone - but few did actually see anyone in the 24 hours alone. so what ARE the boys allowed to take on an ordeal? and what about us oldtimers? if I sleep on the
+We were allowed to talk - IF we happened to see someone - but few did actually see anyone in the 24 hours alone. so what ARE the boys allowed to take on an ordeal? and what about us oldtimers? if I sleep on the ground, someone is going to have to carry me out, as my back would be too stiff to get out of the sleeping bag the next morning. i may not talk - but you sure would hear alot of moaning & groaning!
+OUCH! lauraT

 16. Couldn't you just get a couple of those tracking posters from the catalogue? or maybe one for each level of scouting for the pack?
 Webelos, wolf, bear, tiger....
 Then when the boys crossed over, you wouldn't have to pull out just a few of the boys from the list - the whole list would have moved on.

 19. Our boy scout troop is going to overnight on a WWII submarine in a few weeks.
 It's a maritime museum, lock-in kind of thing, not a campout, per se - it' run totally by the museum and they do it for all kinds of kids groups. it turns out that there are lots of open berths on the sub, and we thought it would be great to invite some webelos to go along with us.
 If we do, what are the requirements in terms of adult / child ratio for Webelos?
 Are webelos still required to have 1 parent / 1 child like cubs? or can there be less?
-We need to figure this out right away and get the
+We need to figure this out right away and get the message out, as we have to have our name list to the museum by the end of next week. thanks!
+Laura

 21. We are blessed with not only a strong charter org and it's staff and facilities, but it's continued support by the same church congregation since pre- 1911 - when our "troop" started it's own scouting movement and joined BSA National as soon as it became available in our area.
 Our Charter rep has been active in scouting for over 30 years, and the minister of the church takes her interest and responsibility to the troop very seriously.
-We can never say enough "thank yous" to the Methodist church in general, for it's long support of scouting, and to First United Methodist of Woodstock, IL
+We can never say enough "thank yous" to the Methodist church in general, for it's long support of scouting, and to First United Methodist of Woodstock, IL , our CO - in particular.

 22. here's a good one I'm recommending to our troop - as my son and I are also involved in working with Golden retreiver breed rescue and re-homing - the search and rescue, bomb and drug sniffing dogs and handlers are dear to our hearts.
 MOST of these dogs come from shelters and rescues and are retrained for their jobs in the police, fire, rescue service and military. http://operationmilitarypride.org/packages.html the above link can provide you with info to send care packages for a dog / handler team. how cool is that?